physicsmattersmcgill/physicsmattersmcgill/pages/contact.md

 - Broaden your network and opens doors to alternate career paths after graduation.
 - Practice your French or English.

 Interested?
-Send an email to <{{ site.email }}> and we will add you to the Physics Matters volunteers email list where you will hear about planning meetings and volunteer opportunities.
+Send an email to <{{ site.email }}> and we will send you a link to the Physics Matters volunteers slack where you will hear about planning meetings and volunteer opportunities.